tombye/trexit/_posts/2017-09-15-santo-domingo-and-the-chicken.markdown

 categories: jekyll update
 ---

 A few days ago, we were in a town called Santo Domingo.
-While we were there our new friend Mary told us the story of Santo Domingo.
+While we were there, our new friend Mary told us the story of Santo Domingo.

 ![Painting of Santo Domingo and a chicken](https://github.com/tombye/trexit/raw/gh-pages/assets/images/painting-of-santo-domingo-with-a-chicken.jpg)